-- At the awards ceremony of all FIL competitions (FIL Championships, WC, TWC, SWC, JWC and YAWC), flags of the Nations of the champions and the second and third place finishers must be raised. - During the ceremony, the champion's national anthem must be played. - If there are less than three ranked athletes in one discipline, this awards ceremony will not be staged - The staging of the official awards ceremony together with the flower ceremony is allowed. - In the event of a tie for first place, the anthems of the Nation of both competitors will be played in alphabetical order of family names. - In the case of a tie in doubles, the family name of the front man is used. - In the event of a tie, both flags will be raised. - The same procedure may take place at all international competitions. - The medals are presented to the top three finishers by the FIL representative.
+- a) At the awards ceremony of all FIL competitions (FIL Championships, WC, TWC, SWC, JWC and YAWC), flags of the Nations of the champions and the second and third place finishers must be raised. - b) During the ceremony, the champion's national anthem must be played. - If there are less than three ranked athletes in one discipline, this awards ceremony will not be staged. - d) The staging of the official awards ceremony together with the flower ceremony is allowed. - e) In the event of a tie for first place, the anthems of the Nation of both competitors will be played in alphabetical order of family names. - f) In the case of a tie in doubles, the family name of the front man is used. - g) In the event of a tie, both flags will be raised. - h) The same procedure may take place at all international competitions. - i) The medals are presented to the top three finishers by the FIL representative.
 By the representative's absence, the chairperson of the jury awards them in a festive ceremony.

-8.2 Awards Ceremony for Overall World Cup and Team Relay World Cup
+8.2 Overall award ceremony: Overall World Cup, Discipline World Cup, Team Relay World Cup and Nations Cup

-The champions as well as the athletes placed second and third in the overall World Cup in all disciplines (women's singles men's singles and doubles') receive World Cup trophies provided by the FIL.

-The top three ranked athletes in each discipline, as per total scoring, receive medals in gold, silver, and bronze.

-The World Cup trophies and medals will be awarded at the awards ceremony of the last competition (World Cup final).
+- a) The champions as well as the athletes placed second and third in the overall World Cup in all disciplines (women's/men's singles and women's/men's doubles Team Relay) receive World Cup trophies provided by the FIL. - b) The top three ranked athletes in each discipline, as per total scoring, receive medals in gold, silver, and bronze. - c) The World Cup trophies and medals are presented at the respective final competition.